jose-villegas/website-hugo/content/post/deferred_voxel_shading.md

 ## Voxel Cone Tracing

 Once the voxel structure is anisotropically filtered we can proceed with voxel cone tracing per pixel for the final composition of the image.
-In my approach six cones with an aperture of 60 degrees are used to approximate the indirect diffuse term, for the indirect specular in these test I utilize a specular cone with an aperture of 10 degrees.
+In our approach six cones with an aperture of 60 degrees are used to approximate the indirect diffuse term, for the indirect specular in these test I utilize a specular cone with an aperture of 10 degrees.
 The next table shows the performance for indirect lighting on different scenes.
 For all the scenes my implementation achieves results over 30FPS (\\(< 33.3 ms\\)) under constant dynamic update, meaning objects and lights are changing and moving per frame.
 The dynamic update includes dynamic voxelization, voxel direct illumination, voxel global illumination and the necessary anistropic filtering steps.
 For a screen resolution of \\(1920x1080\\) pixels my implementation obtains an average framerate of \\(28.57 ms\\) for the scene S3, \\(27.02 ms\\) for S2 and \\(27.77 ms\\) for S1 under constant dynamic update, these results show that even with a high resolution the technique can achieve over 30FPS for all the scenes.

 <table class="table">
 <thead>